-Of course, the olive branch collected by the dove in Noah’s story also became a strong symbol for hope that things can look up after the darkest of days.
+Of course, the olive branch collected by the dove in Noah’s story also became a strong symbol of hope that things can look up after the darkest of days.
 However, the olive tree is also considered representative of hope and prosperity in ancient Greek history.

-Seedlings, especially when they are growing out of a barren land or cracked concrete, symbolize that hope springs eternal.
+Seedlings, especially when they are growing out of barren land or cracked concrete, symbolize that hope springs eternal.
 Plants are symbols of life and sustenance, so seedlings mark the beginning of a productive life.

 They are subject to the harsh realities of nature, so all it does represent is the hope of survival and optimism that this seed, which bears the gift of life within, could survive in spite of everything.

 Just like seedlings, butterflies undergo a long and difficult process to reach their full, majestic form.
 A caterpillar has to wait for a considerable amount of time in a cocoon before it can grow colorful, beautiful wings.
 It is thus symbolic of patience, endurance, and hope for the future.

 Additionally, Native Americans think of butterflies as their messenger to the Gods.
 Anyone who can catch an elusive butterfly is urged to whisper their deepest hopes and wishes to it, before releasing the winged animal back to nature.

 The cross, therefore, bears the symbolism of hope for salvation.
 Christians look at the cross and are reminded to hope that God’s unconditional love can redeem them from anything.

 Aside from the cross, Christians also consider the anchor as a symbol of hope.
 This is because of a verse from the Bible, which reads Hope…is an anchor of the soul, sure and firm.

-In art theory, images that convey something ending is usually set on a dark or sunset-lit background, but artwork that uses the soft gold tones of the sunrise often evoke feelings of hope and optimism.
+In art theory, images that convey something ending are usually set on a dark or sunset-lit background, but artwork that uses the soft gold tones of the sunrise often evokes feelings of hope and optimism.

 Wishing wells are filled with the dreams and hopes of people who don’t mind offering up coins in exchange for their wishes.
-Wishing wells, or fountains, thus carry the multitude of hope and wishes many people yearn for.
+The wishing wells, or fountains, thus carry the multitude of hope and wishes many people yearn for.

 There’s a rainbow always after the rain.
 You may not always see a giant one in the sky, but you will surely spot a couple of small ones on the ground, where the fallen raindrops meet shining light.

 In the Bible, God created the rainbow to immortalize His promise that He would never again hit the world with a massive, destructive flood.
 Because of this, rainbows are believed to signify that the worst is over, and the world can hope once more.

 Since the 8-pointed star is considered a window to the future, it is said to give people hope that there is always something good to look forward to in the future.

 It symbolizes unity among three of a kind, which in turn gives the people hope that regardless of what happens, the world will find its balance and everything will be in harmony.

 For the Druids, the best things came in threes.
 While the four-leaf clover signifies good luck, the three-leaf clover, or shamrock, is thought to represent hope.

-Celtic Tree of Life
+13. Celtic Tree of Life

 Another symbol of hope that originated from Celtic tradition is the tree of life, which is best described as an oak tree with roots so healthy and so strong that they almost perfectly mirror the branches that are reaching up to the sky.

 The cornucopia is a significant symbol in ancient Greece.
-It features a wicker basket full of fruits, vegetables, grain and other types of food.
+It features a wicker basket full of fruits, vegetables, grain, and other types of food.

-Swallows are birds that venture farther out to the sea than other bird.
+Swallows are birds that venture farther out to the sea than other birds.
 Due to this, it becomes the first sign to sailors that they are nearing land.

 Hope is a powerful thing, which explains why humans have adopted many symbols to invoke the feeling of positively looking forward to the future.
 Precisely because hope springs eternal, it won’t be surprising if new symbols of hope emerge in the future.
 For now, the above list showcases some of the most popular hope symbols.